Icinga/icingabeat/README.md

 * Create dashboards in Kibana with metrics collected by Icinga 2
 * Monitor notifications sent by Icinga 2

-**StatusPoller:** The Icinga 2 API exports lots of information about the state of the Icinga daemon.
+**Statuspoller:** The Icinga 2 API exports lots of information about the state of the Icinga daemon.
 These information can be polled periodically.

 Example usage: